opsani/skopos-sample-gates/README.md

                 action: check_access
 ```

 These checks are injected in the Skopos generated deployment plan for components deployed with matching images.
 The quality gate checks are visible as steps in the Skopos UI plan view:  mouse-click on any of the `db`, `redis`, `result` or `vote` components to zoom-in the component plan details.
-Here you can see the injected quality gate step for that component.
-For example, the `db` component uses the Skopos [postgres probe](https://github.com/opsani/probe-postgres) to verify the postgres API is accessible on the component's service network:
+Here you can see the injected quality gate step(s) for that component.

+For example, the `db` component includes two quality gates which use the Skopos [postgres probe](https://github.com/opsani/probe-postgres) to verify the postgres service is up and its API is accessible on the component's service network:

+* *automatic quality gate*: Skopos includes an automatic quality gate for the `db` component because it is based on the official postgres image.
+This gate verifies the postgres service is up on port 5432.
+The *service_up* check will succeed if the postgres service is up, even if the connect response is authentication failure or invalid database.
+* *user defined quality gate*:  this quality gate comes from the `env-quality-gates.yaml` TED file and verifies the postgres API is accessible on the component's service network using the probe default user, password and database (these are configurable).

 ![skopos sample app](images/db-plan-details.png)